devonartis/aws-ml-detection-workshop/docs/index.md

 Click on the notebook and work through it step by step to learn how to train the model using the tuples from the CloudTrail logs and then make inferences by scoring the tuples from the GuardDuty findings.
 We recommend using the "Run" command to walk through each code block one by one rather than doing "Run All".

-IP Insights is an unsupervised learning algorithm for detecting anomalous behavior and usage patterns of IP addresses, that helps users identifying fraudulent behavior using IP addresses, describe the Amazon SageMaker IP Insights algorithm, demonstrate how you can use it in a real-world application, and share some of our results using it internally.
+IP Insights is an unsupervised learning algorithm for detecting anomalous behavior and usage patterns of IP addresses that helps users identify fraudulent behavior using IP addresses, describe the Amazon SageMaker IP Insights algorithm, demonstrate how you can use it in a real-world application, and share some of our results using it internally.

 For more information about the IP Insights algorithm, please read the following AWS blog post: